V533 Herculis

 Two images of the shell surrounding V533 Hercules taken 25 years apart, showing the nebula's expansion.
 Both were taken with Hα filters, left at the William Herschel Telescope, and right with the Nordic Optical Telescope.

-Images of V533 Herculis taken with the Hubble Space Telescope show a faint, approximately circular shell (nebula) with a diameter of 10±1.4 arc seconds, surrounding the star.
+Images of V533 Herculis taken with the Hubble Space Telescope show a faint, approximately circular shell (nebula) with a diameter of 10±1.4 arcseconds, surrounding the star.
 The shell is expanding at 850±150 km/sec.
 Santamaria et al. obtained similar results by comparing images of the shell taken in 1993 and 2018.
 They found that by 2018 the slightly elliptical shell had major and minor axis of 16.8×15.2 arc seconds, and it was expanding at a rate of 0.152×0.139 arc seconds per year, implying a physical expansion rate of 850×770 km/sec.